Skip to content

 Design approach where the mobile version is built first and desktop is scaled up from it.

-Related reading:Why an e-commerce store doesn't sell: Velvetum breakdown of 7 rakes and how to defuse them · Velvetum map of the SEO future 2025–2030: 8 shifts from keywords to AI citability · Generations and product 2026: how habits of different ages shape UX
+Related reading:Why an e-commerce store doesn't sell: 7 pitfalls and the fixes · SEO future 2025–2030: 8 shifts from keywords to AI citability · Generations and product 2026: how habits of different ages shape UX

 UX is the user experience — the path from first click to goal.
 UI is the visual interface — color, typography, buttons, icons.